kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

 ## 2. 1.
 Functional Requirements

-> Some requirements below combine several tightly coupled system behaviours into a single functional requirement, where splitting them would describe an incomplete or non-functional step in isolation.
+> For conciseness, closely related system behaviours are grouped into a small number of functional requirements.

 <table>
   <tr>